Liwmo/liwmo.github.io/_posts/2017-10-20-a-bayesian-gambling-problem.markdown

 In the comments section, several people noted that the choice of prior probability was misleading.
 Specifically, since the patient had shown symptoms and seen a doctor, it doesn't seem appropriate to set $$P(\text{having the disease})$$ to be the proportion of the entire population with the disease.
 This is a fair point which we'll address in the quiz below.

 As stated in the video, Bayesian statistics doesn't tell you about how to pick your prior, and clearly those beliefs will affect your predictions.
 This might lead you to think that the whole process must be subjective and worthless!
 Well, not so fast.
-As this video demonstrates, you're free to pick whatever prior you'd like, but merely convincing your YouTube audience that the choice is justified can be tricky enough, let alone some scientific journal committee.
+As this video demonstrates, you're free to pick whatever prior you'd like, but merely convincing your YouTube audience that the choice is justified can be tricky enough, let alone some scientific committee.
 Also, keep in mind that although we try to be as consistent and logical as possible, statistics does inherently involve some level of subjectivity from choosing the right model to interpreting the results.
 Nonetheless, it remains a very powerful tool for making sense of the world around us.

 Furthermore, although one has to put some thought into selecting a prior, our beliefs will change as we collect more data.
 In practice, if there's enough data, this information will overwhelm any initial biases in our prior.
 Even in cases where this doesn't apply, Bayesian statistics provides us the tools to clearly lay out our assumptions and then see how answers depend on those assumptions.
 Now, if all this still seems too hand-wavy and imprecise at the moment, don't worry, we'll make these ideas concrete in the following sections.
 Before we continue, take some time to make sure you can apply these basic rules of probability.